Updated July 10th, 2026

 -

-MATH 171A - Introduction to Numerical Optimization: Linear Programming (4) - Theory
+MATH-171A - Introduction to Numerical Optimization: Linear Programming (4) - Theory or Applications of Computing

-MATH 171B - Introduction to Numerical Optimization: Nonlinear Programming (4) - Theory
+MATH-171B - Introduction to Numerical Optimization: Nonlinear Programming (4) - Theory or Applications of Computing

 - Music